Need to know

 We may be using more appliances than ever, but some of them are getting more efficient.

-According to the Department of the Environment and Energy, household appliances in Australia account for about 30% of the energy we use in our home (as a comparison, lighting accounts for about 12%).
+According to the Department of the Energy, household appliances in Australia account for about 30% of the energy we use in our home, and almost half of all household greenhouse gas emissions.

-But over the last decade, as retailers have created more energy-efficient products and Australians have become more aware of energy rating labelling, the amount of household electricity we use has dropped.
+But over the last decade, as retailers have created more energy-efficient products and Australians have become more aware of energy rating labels, the amount of household electricity we use has dropped.

 The smart home